Appraisal Letter Format, Sample Guidelines, and How to Write Them

 The letter also mentions important details like current salary, hike in percentage and other details including bonuses, etc.

-The objective of the entire appraisal process is to evaluate performance and reward the deserving people in the organization.
+The objective of the appraisal process is to evaluate performance and reward the deserving people in the organization.

 It helps in setting up future goals and tasks.
 An appraisal letter is the final proof of appreciation in the process and is sent by the management and HR.